|Quick Facts: Cashiers|

 Cashiers process payments from customers purchasing goods and services.

 Cashiers are trained on the job.
 There are no formal education requirements to become a cashier.

 The median hourly wage for cashiers was $10.78 in May 2018.

-Employment of cashiers is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
+Employment of cashiers is projected to show little or no change from 2016 to 2026.
 Advances in technology, such as self-service checkout stands in retail stores and increasing online sales, will continue to limit the need for cashiers.

 Compare the job duties, education, job growth, and pay of cashiers with similar occupations.

 Learn more about cashiers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.